gdrouart/MrMoose/README.txt

 - layout: in the mrmoose.py the layout option allow for different style: presentation and talk.
 Customisation is possible by adding your own keyword and options - following the rcParams dictionary of matplotlib format - in the mm_utilities.py file in the function named "format_plot_output".
+- AICc(in development): a number to compare different model combination directly.
+See Akaike Information Criteria definition for a description of this diagnostic tool for model comparison.

 ####################
 # Tips and tricks: #